How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

 What the NHS COVID Pass letter tells you: translated versions and alternative formats

-The NHS COVID Pass letter you receive will be in English.
+If you request an NHS COVID Pass letter, the letter you receive will be in English.

-You can get information about what the letter tells you in other languages and alternative formats.
+You can request a leaflet about the content of the letter and what it tells you in other languages and alternative formats.